markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Basic-Setup.md

 Now that you have networking running for your Yun (either ethernet, Wifi or both), the next thing is to SSH into your Yun.
 This will allow you to do further software setup and advanced system configuration from a root shell.

+> Note: -nix systems should come with ssh preinstalled.
+On Windows, git installs an ssh client which you can use from the git shell - or you can use [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

 The default password for `root` is `arduino`.
+(Don't be surprised if there's no cursor movement on entering the password - -nix systems have this as a safety feature.)

-Here is how that looks:
+Here is how that looks like on a first connect:

 ```shell